SEU-CT-Recon/crip/README.md

 - `crip.metric` for metrics computation.
 - `crip.plot` for figure drawing.

-crip is still under development.
-More features will be added in the future.
-And contributions are strongly welcomed.

 ## Documentation and Example

 The [Official documentation](seu-ct-recon.github.io/crip), and [Official example](./example).
 Ask everything in [issue](https://github.com/SEU-CT-Recon/crip/issues).